 Where to Start:

-To develop a business in the Town of Bow, begin by contacting the Director of Community Development, Bill Klubben.
+To develop a business in the Town of Bow, begin by contacting the Director of Community Development, Matt Taylor.
 The Director can help determine which, if any, permits and approvals you will need and can direct you to the persons you need to contact.
 You can also obtain information on specific properties and property managers from the Community Development Department.

 If you are moving into an existing building, you need to contact Building Inspector/Code Enforcement Officer Bruce Buttrick and Fire Chief Dana Abbott to arrange inspections and to file materials reports.
 You may need a site plan review if the land use is different from the previous occupant of the building.
 Please also contact the Police Chief, Erin Commerford, to discuss security and patrol issues.
 Emergency Management Director Lee Kimball will help you file hazardous materials reports.